maheshabburi/Logs-Timeline_Tool/README.md

 Install flask using pip --> pip install flask

-To run the application: FLASK_APP=log_management.py flask run and then hit : localhost:5000
+To run the application --> FLASK_APP=log_management.py flask run

+and then hit --> localhost:5000